Fat transfer

-Fat transfer, also known as fat graft, lipomodelling, or fat injections, is a surgical process in which a person's own fat is transferred from one area of the body to another area.
+Fat transfer, also known as fat graft, lipograft, lipomodelling, or fat injections, is a surgical process in which a person's own fat is transferred from one area of the body to another area.
 The major aim of this procedure is to improve or augment the area that has irregularities and grooves.
-Carried out under either general anesthesia or local anesthesia, the technique involves 3 main stages: fat harvesting (extracting adipose fat), fat processing (processing the extracted fat), fat injection (and then reinjecting the purified fat into the area needing improvement).
+Carried out under either general anesthesia or local anesthesia, the technique involves 3 main stages: fat harvesting (extracting adipose fat), fat processing (processing the extracted fat) and fat injection (reinjecting the purified fat into the area needing improvement).

 Applications

 Autologous fat transplantation is a widely used treatment modality because of its biocompatible properties and availability of fat for transplantation.
 The technique has become increasingly popular in recent years for soft tissue augmentation and volume replacement in both reconstructive and aesthetic plastic surgery.